-- 1. Having read the Elementary GLOBE book All About Earth: Our World on Stage, introduce this investigation to the class.
-Explain to students that they will be using a "micro system" to investigate some of the same Earth systems that the children did in the book, but that they will be doing this from the biosphere (a plant's) point of view. - 2.
-Ask the students, "What do you think a plant needs to live?" - Record their answers on a chart.
+- 1. Having read the Elementary GLOBE storybook All About Earth: Our World on Stage, introduce this investigation to the class.
+Explain to students that they will be using a "micro system" to investigate the same parts of the Earth that the GLOBE Kids did in the storybook, but that they will be doing this from the biosphere (a plant's) point of view. - 2.
+Ask the students, "What do you think a plant needs to live?" - 3.
+Record their answers on a chart.
 They will likely mention water, air, sunlight, soil, and perhaps carbon dioxide and oxygen. - 4.
 Once you have given all students the opportunity to respond, explain to them that they will be investigating plants' need for water, soil, and light.